- NOTE: The game includes a good deal of characters from Suikoden IV, but the characters presented here exclusively appear in Suikoden Tactics.

 - Secret Diary: He gets very upset if this is made fun of.

-- Shock and Awe: He specialises in Lightning rune magic.
+- Shock and Awe: He specializes in Lightning rune magic.

 - Shrinking Violet

-- The Smart Guy: The intelectual magic user of Walter's group.
+- The Smart Guy: The intellectual magic user of Walter's group.

 - Smart People Wear Glasses

-- Squishy Wizard: Like most magic users, his health is comparitively low.
+- Squishy Wizard: Like most magic users, his health is comparatively low.

 - Survivor Guilt: He feels unbelievably guilty about having to kill Walter to save Kyril, even though Kyril forgives him, and therefore Apologises a Lot.

 - Will They or Won't They?: He's very close to Seneca, but any romantic thoughts remain unvoiced.
-They could have gotten together at the end, but if they did, it was never mention.
+They could have gotten together at the end, but if they did, it was never mentioned.